getify/You-Dont-Know-JS/async & performance/ch1.md

 ## Event Loop

-Let's make a (perhaps shocking) claim: despite you clearly being able to write asynchronous JS code (like the timeout above), up until recently (ES6), JavaScript itself has actually never had any direct notion of asynchrony built into it.
+Let's make a (perhaps shocking) claim: despite you clearly being able to write asynchronous JS code (like the timeout we just looked at), up until recently (ES6), JavaScript itself has actually never had any direct notion of asynchrony built into it.

 **What!?** That seems like a crazy claim, right?
 In fact, it's quite true.
 The JS engine itself has never done anything more than execute a single chunk of your program at any given moment, when asked to.